-It may be noted that the provisions of the Federal act are somewhat limited in scope, being applicable only to acquisitions by the various branches of the Defense Department and are discretionary rather than a matter of right.
+It may be noted that the provisions of the Federal acts are somewhat limited in scope, being applicable only to acquisitions by the Defense and Interior Departments and are discretionary rather than a matter of right.
 Also, payments are limited in amount to 25% of the fair value of the land condemned.

-Examples of items normally allowed are railroad or bus fares for the owner or tenant and his family, transportation costs for furniture, livestock, farm machinery, office equipment, or other personal property.
+Examples of expense items normally reimbursed are railroad or bus fares for the owner or tenant and his family, transportation costs for furniture, livestock, farm machinery, office equipment, or other personal property.
 Indirect losses and losses caused by negligence are not reimbursed.